PedalPCB/Terrarium/README.md

 Pd Examples
 -----------

 Use Electrosmith's petal example in their `pd2dsy` repo.
-It works on the terrarium.
+It works on the Terrarium.